Bike Rental Coordinator, San Francisco

-We want top-notch bike guides who can provide our clientele with exceptional, unforgettable experiences.
+We will be looking for top-notch bike guides in spring 2014 who can provide our clientele with exceptional, unforgettable experiences.
 We’re a very young company, but our goal is to be the best in the business.
 We’re already the #1 rated tour on Trip Advisor in San Francisco, but you’ll be helping us get even better!

 What kind of guides are we looking for?
 Read through the questions below.
 If you can answer “yes” to most of them, we’d love to hear from you.